usdoj-crt/crt-portal/README.md

 ## Running common tasks

-When running migrations, make sure you set up a SECRET_KEY in a .env file for yourself locally

 In Django, when you update the data models you need to create migrations and then apply those migrations, you can do that with: